daizutabi/ivory/docs/quickstart.md

 task
 ```

-The `Task` class has two methods to generate multiple runs: `prodcut()` and `chain()`.
+The `Task` class has two methods to generate multiple runs: `Task.prodcut()` and `Task.chain()`.
 These two methods have the same functionality as [`itertools`](https://docs.python.org/3/library/itertools.html) of Python starndard library.
 Let's try to perform cross validation.

 ```python
 runs = task.product(fold=range(4), verbose=0, epochs=3)
 runs
 ```

-Like `itertools`'s functions, `Task.prodcut()` and `Task.chain()` return a generator, which yields runs that are configured by different parameters you specified.
+Like `itertools`'s functions, `Task.prodcut()` and `Task.chain()` return a generator, which yields runs that are configured by different parameters you specify.
 In this case, this generator will yield 4 runs with a fold number ranging from 0 to 4 for each.
 A `task` instance doesn't start any training by itself.
 In addtion, you can pass fixed parameters to update the original parameters in the YAML file.

 Then start 4 runs by a `for` loop including `run.start('both')`.
 Here `'both'` means execution of test after training.